iluwatar/java-design-patterns/dao/README.md

 }
 ```

-Here's the `CustomerDao` interface and two different implementations for it. `InMemoryCustomerDao`
+Here are the `CustomerDao` interface and two different implementations for it. `InMemoryCustomerDao`
 keeps a simple map of customers in memory while `DBCustomerDao` is the real RDBMS implementation.

 ```java